 5. THE COUNCIL The overall conduct and the policy of the Society is vested in a Council.
 (A) Composition of Council The Council shall consist of: President Finance Director Up to Fifteen Corporate members The following Officers of the Council are elected or appointed as below

-Chair Chair-Elect Finance Director Past Chair
+Chair Chair-Elect Past Chair Governance Director Director under the age of 35